Al Lewis: Acting

-His acting career begins the well-documented portion of his life.
+In 1949, after a suggestion from a friend, he decided to pursue a career as an actor after joining the Paul Mann Actors' Workshop in New York.
 He worked in burlesque and vaudeville theaters, then on Broadway in the dramas The Night Circus (1958) and One More River (1960) and as the character Moe Shtarker in the musical comedy Do Re Mi (1962).

 His earliest television work includes appearances on the crime drama Decoy and The Phil Silvers Show.
 From 1959 to 1963, he appeared in four episodes of Naked City.
 Lewis's first well-known television role was as Officer Leo Schnauser on the sitcom Car 54, Where Are You? from 1961 to 1963, also starring Fred Gwynne (Lewis reprised the role in the 1994 movie of the same name).
-In the series, Lewis first played Al Spencer the Auto Body Man in two early first-season episodes, then landed the more familiar role of Officer Schnauser.
+In the series, Lewis first played Al Spencer the Auto Body Man and a property developer in two early first-season episodes, then landed the more familiar role of Officer Schnauser.
 He is best remembered as Grandpa on The Munsters, which ran on CBS from 1964 to 1966.

 In 1967, Lewis played the part of Zalto the magician in the Lost in Space episode "Rocket to Earth".
 His first role in a movie was as Machine Gun Manny in Pretty Boy Floyd (1960).
 He had small roles in The World of Henry Orient (1964), They Shoot Horses, Don't They?
 (1969), and They Might Be Giants (1971).
 He appeared as Hanging Judge Harrison in Used Cars (1980), played a security guard on an episode of Taxi, and had a minor role in Married to the Mob (1988).
 His last film role was in Night Terror (2002).

-Lewis was a recurring guest on The Howard Stern Show.
-In 1987, during a "Howard Stern Freedom Rally" against the Federal Communications Commission (FCC) that was broadcast live, Lewis repeatedly shouted "fuck the FCC!" until Stern was able to take the microphone away from him.
-Stern and the station were not punished for Lewis's comments.

-Unlike some actors, Lewis did not mind being typecast.
-He enjoyed acting out his Grandpa character—in the original costume—and got a surprising amount of mileage from such a short-lived role.
-"Why not?" he said.
-"It pays the bills."

 In 1991, he appeared as Grandpa in an episode of Hi Honey, I'm Home on ABC.
 In 1991, he appeared in a low-budget movie titled Grampire (My Grandpa Is a Vampire in the U.S. version), wearing much the same costume as he did in The Munsters.
 From 1987 to 1989, Lewis hosted Super Scary Saturday on TBS in his Grandpa outfit.
 This was parodied in Gremlins 2: The New Batch with the character of Grandpa Fred (Robert Prosky).
+Lewis also used the role to promote a 1-900 number known as "the Junior Vampire Club" and in a series of public domain VHS compilations for Amvest Video.